svilupp/svilupp.github.io/jan/scratchpad/data_gen_for_experiments.md

-@def title = "Generating Structured Test Data with LLMs: A Quick Guide in Julia"
+@def title = "Stop Waiting for Test Data: Accelerate Your Experiments with LLM-Generated Datasets"
-@def drafted = "27 November 2024"
+@def drafted = "26 November 2024"
+@def published = "26 November 2024"
-@def tags = ["julia", "llm", "testing", "data-generation"]
+@def tags = ["julia", "generative-AI","genAI", "structured-outputs"]

-# TL;DR
+## TL;DR
 Ever had a brilliant idea but got stuck waiting for test data?
 Learn how to generate high-quality, realistic test data in just 5-10 minutes using LLMs and Julia.
 We'll walk through a complete example of generating customer records for fuzzy matching experiments.

 \toc

-# The Challenge of Test Data
+## The Challenge of Test Data

-Recently, I wanted to experiment with fuzzy matching in databases using RAG (Retrieval-Augmented Generation).
+Recently, I wanted to experiment with fuzzy matching entities in databases using RAG (Retrieval-Augmented Generation).
 While RAG is famous for powering knowledge chatbots, I saw potential for matching similar records across databases.
 Think finding "John Smith" across systems where he might be listed as "J. Smith" or "Johnny Smith."

 Traditional approaches like random data generators often create unrealistic data, while manual creation takes forever.
 What we need is data that looks and feels real, with natural variations and inconsistencies.

-# LLMs to the Rescue
+## LLMs to the Rescue

 This is where LLMs shine.
 Unlike traditional random generators, LLMs understand context and can generate realistic variations.
 Using Julia and the PromptingTools package, we can go from idea to usable test data in minutes.